jsando/AdventOfCode2021/JOURNAL.md

 I went back and rewrote into a simple to read function, and ended up making lots of smaller tests ... and the overall coverage is 85%.
 Just the error handling paths isn't being tested.

+# Day 4 / day 5

+Its kind of natural to take the example straight from the puzzle and make that the unit test ... which is what I lazily did in day 5.
+But that's not really using test driven design right?
+That's the high-level test, but there should be a series of smaller tests along the way.
+Like the first test should just be can I represent the grid, and then plot points, and then check counts, or whatever.
+Little steps like that.
+I find myself coding the big picture test and then writing code for 15-20 minutes to make it pass ...
+TDD is supposed to be very short red/green/refactor cycles.
+So, I guess i'm still doing it wrong.
+Still trying.

+# Day 6

+Still struggling to figure out incremental tests to derive the solution without a plan up-front.
+Prob because my brain is thinking of the solution up front.
+I am doing better with tests though, last several days have 90% coverage and I'm not even trying for coverage.